flatten-official/flatten-somalia/docs/Adding a survey.md

   the time the user spends on each page will be recorded in the database (under `metadata.pageTimings`).
   Don't include a name for the last page as that is simply the time when the form is submitted.

+### Step 1b: Create a change log

+In `util-shared-constants/surveyChangeLogs` create a file that will record the changes made to the survey.
+Ensure your version matches what you specified in step 1a.
+Use the other change logs as reference.

 ## Step 2: Add to `frontend`

 ### Step 2a: Add the FormIO survey definition